Bag-Fee Credit Cards Worth Keeping: When a Free Checked Bag Is the Entire Point

 • No minimum to redeem for cash back

-• Standard offer on both has typically been $150/$500, so this is a small boost.
-There are occasionally targeted or branch offers of $300 for either of the cards.
+• Standard offer on both has typically been $150/$500, so this is a big boost to the sign-up offer.

 • Compare to Chase Freedom Flex